 People who have stage II NSCLC and are healthy enough for surgery usually have the cancer removed by lobectomy or sleeve resection.
 Sometimes removing the whole lung (pneumonectomy) is needed.

 Any lymph nodes likely to have cancer in them are also removed.
 The extent of lymph node involvement and whether or not cancer cells are found at the edges of the removed tissues are important factors when planning the next step of treatment.

 After surgery, the removed tissue is checked to see if there are cancer cells at the edges of the surgery specimen.
 This might mean that some cancer has been left behind, so a second surgery might be done to try to remove any remaining cancer.
-This may be followed by adjuvant (additional) treatment with chemotherapy (chemo), possibly followed by adjuvant immunotherapy for up to a year.
-Another option is to treat with radiation, sometimes with chemo.
+This may be followed by adjuvant (additional) treatment with either chemotherapy, immunotherapy and/or radiation.

 The initial treatment for stage IIIA NSCLC may include some combination of radiation therapy, chemotherapy (chemo), and/or surgery.
 For this reason, planning treatment for stage IIIA NSCLC often requires input from a medical oncologist, radiation oncologist, and a thoracic surgeon.
 Your treatment options depend on the size of the tumor, where it is in your lung, which lymph nodes it has spread to, your overall health, and how well you are tolerating treatment.

 For patients who can tolerate it, treatment usually starts with chemo, often combined with radiation therapy (also called chemoradiation).
 Surgery may be an option after this if the doctor thinks any remaining cancer can be removed and the patient is healthy enough.